Tapan Kumar Pradhan: Professional career

 Under UGC Fellowship, Pradhan was awarded the degree of Doctor of Philosophy in 2001 for his dissertation on Structural and Economic Dimensions of Communal Conflict.
 He has researched the Kandh-Pana conflict in Kandhamal district, Hindu-Muslim relations in Bhadrak and Harijan-Savarna caste dynamics at Brahmabarada in Jajpur district of Odisha.
 He taught Sociology at Fakir Mohan University, Balasore, before joining Reserve Bank of India in 1999 as a Grade-B officer.
 In 2014, Pradhan left RBI to join Government of Odisha as Director and Additional Secretary in Finance Department.
 He established transparent score-based ranking of banks on Financial Inclusion parameters for awarding of Government business.

 Personal life

 In 2001 Pradhan married Suvashree, a trained Odishi dancer.
 The couple have a son and a daughter.

-Hemangi Sharma fraud case

-Hemangi Sharma, a woman officer of NIRDPR Hyderabad lodged complaint with Cyberabad Police that Pradhan had harassed her while delivering a guest lecture at her institute.
-Pradhan lodged counter complaint against Hemangi for cybercrime, stalking, impersonation and online frauds.
-Investigation showed that Hemangi Sharma had lodged false case.